mchung94/solitaire-player/README.md

 ### Features
 - Always finds a solution with the shortest possible number of steps, if there exists any solution at all.
-- Supports 3 types of Pyramid Solitaire challenges
+- Supports 3 types of Pyramid Solitaire challenges:
   - Board Challenges: clear the board (remove the 28 cards in the pyramid layout in the game), even if there are still cards remaining in the stock or waste piles.
   - Card Challenges: remove a number of cards of a given rank.
 For example, "Clear 12 Aces in 2 deals".
   - Score Challenges: reach a given score, or just maximize the score.